arrrpark/snapkitUnitTest/README.md

 For most test part, this project uses XCUnitTest, including UI-related features.
-Only tests that can't be done by XCUnitTest are tested through XCUITest.
+Only some parts that can't be tested through XCUnitTest are tested through XCUITest.
 (For example, collectionView's paging logic)